 But for me, personally, I knew I wanted my blog to become a business and as such, I treated it like a business from day one.

-This means that I bought my own domain name and hosting with Siteground (I didn’t use a free platform like blogger or wordpress.com.)
+This means that I bought my own domain name and hosting.
+(I didn’t use a free platform like blogger or wordpress.com.)

 I purchased a paid theme from Studiopress.